 5. A Ministerial Student Speaks

 This ebook by Howard Culbertson is a biography of Rev. Paul McGrady, pastor, evangelist, and professor of evangelism.
-These seven chapters (including the Foreword/Preface) contain the story of his life as well as one of his sermons.
+These seven chapters (including the Foreword/Preface) contain the story of his life and one of his sermons.
 Mr. Evangelism was originally published by Pedestal Press of Kansas City

 Jim Cummins was in his senior year at what is now Southern Nazarene University when Paul McGrady arrived as a new professor.
 Here, Jim gives his impressions of the passionate new instructor in the university's religion department.